XbyOrange/notificationapp/README.md

 In that case the translation of this message to human language should be:

 ### Account Id:
-Represent a site id in salesforce
+Represent an identificator for the message

 ### Subject:
 Represent the subject for the email